arthurflor23/handwritten-text-recognition/README.md

 - `--beam-width`: The width of the beam for the CTC decoder.
 - `--top-paths`: Number of top paths for prediction.
 - `--share-top-paths`: Consider previous paths for the metrics.
-- `--infer`: Perform inference process.
+- `--inference`: Perform inference process.
 - `--images`: Set the image path list for handwriting recognition.
 - `--bbox`: Set bounding box values (x, y, width, height).
 - `--check`: Perform data verification.